Long-term support: Rationale

 Before upgrading software, a decision-maker might consider the risk and cost of the upgrade.

 As software developers add new features and fix software bugs, they may introduce new bugs or break old functionality.
 When such a flaw occurs in software, it is called a regression.
 Two ways that a software publisher or maintainer can reduce the risk of regression are to release major updates less frequently, and to allow users to test an alternate, updated version of the software.
 LTS software applies these two risk-reduction strategies.
 The LTS edition of the software is published in parallel with the STS (short-term support) edition.
 Since major updates to the STS edition are published more frequently, it offers LTS users a preview of changes that might be incorporated into the LTS edition when those changes are judged to be of sufficient quality.

 While using older versions of software may avoid the risks associated with upgrading, it may introduce the risk of losing support for the old software.
 Long-term support addresses this by assuring users and administrators that the software will be maintained for a specific period of time, and that updates selected for publication will carry a significantly reduced risk of regression.
 The maintainers of LTS software only publish updates that either have low IT risk or that reduce IT risk (such as security patches).
 Patches for LTS software are published with the understanding that installing them is less risky than not installing them.

 Software with separate LTS versions

-This table only lists those have a specific LTS version in addition to a normal release cycle.
+This table only lists software that have a specific LTS version in addition to a normal release cycle.
 Many projects, such as CentOS, provide a long period of support for every release.